-The current switching state of the output is indicated by the corresponding port LEDs.
-If the green LED is lit, the port is switched on, if the red LED is lit, the output port is switched off.
+The current switching state of the output is indicated by the corresponding plain text displays (port LEDs).
+If the green "on" LED is lit, the port is switched on, if the red "off" LED is lit, the output port is switched off.
 The buttons "Select" and "Ok" are located on the device.
-If you press "select", you can select the following modes one after the other (in the front panel of configuration you can deactivate the modes "All on" or "All off").
+If you press "select", you can select the following modes one after the other (in the front panel so configuration you can deactivate the modes "All on" or "All off").

-- 1. All on: All Port-LEDs flash green.
+- 1. All on (PALL in the display): All LEDs flash green.
 If you press the "Ok" button for 2.5 seconds, all ports are switched on. - 2.
-All off: All Port-LEDs flash red.
+All off (PALL in the display): All LEDs flash red.
 If you hold the "Ok" button for 2.5 seconds, all ports are switched off. - 3.
 If you press "Select" again, the LED for the first output starts flashing, i.e. the output is selected.
 Press "Select" again to select the next output.
 Pressing and holding the "Ok" button for one second will toggle the state of the selected output.

-🧩 If the ports are already "All on" or "All off", the corresponding mode is skipped.
+🦊 If the ports are already "All on" or "All off", the corresponding mode is skipped.